 In most hit and run accidents, the other driver does not have malintent to harm you.
 However, that does not change the fact that leaving the scene of an accident is a crime and that you sustained injuries because of it.
 So, if you have been injured in a hit and run collision, you need to call a Baltimore personal injury attorney.

-Steps to Take After the Accident
+Steps to Take After a Hit and Run Accident in Maryland

 You were just hit and rather than getting out of your car to approach the other vehicle involved, you see the other driver flee.
 The first thing that you should do is call 9-1-1 and report the accident.
 While waiting for help to arrive try to remember what the other vehicle looked like, any defining features of the car, or a license plate number.
 This information, along with any information that witnesses offer, will help to locate the driver who hit you and fled the scene.